 - Wednesday 31 March Consultation opens online, with print copies available in Council offices and libraries

 - Wednesday 7 April LTP Consultation Document published in Wairarapa Midweek

 - Monday 12 April, 7pm

 Featherston Public

 Meeting, ANZAC Hall

 - Wednesday 14 April, 7pm Greytown Public Meeting, WBS Room

 - Thursday 15 April, 7pm

 Martinborough Public

 Meeting, Waihinga Centre

 - Friday 30 April, 5pm Submissions close

 - Tuesday 25 May Submission hearings and deliberations

 - Wednesday 26 May Submission hearings and deliberations

-- Thursday 27 May Submission deliberations (reserve day)
+- Thursday 27 May -

+Submission deliberations (reserve day)

 - Wednesday 30 June LTP adopted by Council

-- See Spatial Plan pull-out document for dates for separate public town meetings
+- See Spatial Plan pullout document for dates of separate public town meetings

 Feedback form YOUR PERSONAL DETAILS Your name and feedback will be in public documents.
-All other personal #1 BIG DECISION THREE WATERS eferred option of the lower, vater and wastewater renev k one. details will remain private Name Postal Address #2 BIG DECISION RURAL ROADS eferred option to stop fundi ate increases?
-(This would b k one. • #3 BIG DECISION FOOTPATHS eferred option to start fund ar 1, at a current cost of \$400 details.
-Tick one.
+All other personal #1 BIG DECISION THREE WATERS eferred option of the lower, r vater and wastewater renews k one. details will remain private Name Postal Address #2 BIG DECISION RURAL ROADS eferred option to stop fundir ite increases?
+(This would be k one. #3 BIG DECISION FOOTPATHS eferred option to start fundin ir 1, at a current cost of \$400 details.
+Tick one. . .
 Email #4 BIG DECISION BERMS Do you agree with the pro increases?
-See page 8 for Strongly agree Agree ns in towns to minimise rate Disagree Strongly disagree Phone Ratepayer Urban Rural Commercial Non-ratepayer #5 BIG DECISION GREYTOWN PLAY SPACE Do you agree with the pro See page 9 for details.
-Tic Strongly agree Agree oposal to develop a new Gro k one. eytown play space?
+See page 8 for Strongly agree Agree oposal to stop mowing berm details.
+Tick one. in towns to minimise rate Disagree Strongly disagree Ratepayer Urban Rural Commercial Non-ratepayer #5 BIG DECISION GREYTOWN PLAY SPACE Do you agree with the pro See page 9 for details.
+Tic Strongly agree Agree oposal to develop a new Gre k one. ytown play space?
 Organisation (only if authorised to submit on behalf of an organisation, one submission per organisation) #6 BIG DECISION GREYTOWN RECYCLING CENTRE Do you agree with the pro See page 9 for details.
-Tic Strongly agree Agree oposal to close down the Gr k one. reytown recycling?
+Tic pposal to close down the Gre k one. eytown recycling centre?
 Do you want to speak to your submission?
-YES NO Other feedback for th e LTP (continue on sep arate paper if required) Which is your preferred hearing date?
+YES NO Other feedback for the e LTP (continue on sep arate paper if required) Which is your preferred hearing date?
 Tuesday 25 May Wednesday 26 May Either The Privacy Act 2020 applies when we collect personal details.
 Any details that are collected will only be used for the purposes stated on this form.
 You have the right to access and correct any personal information we hold.